vyaspriyal/StationaryDistributionProject/README.md

   <div align="center">
     <img src="/images/Check using keyword (2).jpeg" width="400px"</img>
 </div>
-5)If the keyword does not match the pop up is shown
+5)If the keyword does not match the pop up message is shown
  <div align="center">
     <img src="/images/keyword does not match.jpeg" width="400px"</img>
 </div>